Aleš Lamr

-Aleš Lamr (born 12 June 1943) is a Czech artist.
-He presents himself as a painter, printmaker, author of murals and ceramic reliefs, sculptor, ceramist.
+Aleš Lamr (12 June 1943 – 16 February 2024) was a Czech visual artist.
+He presented himself as a painter, printmaker, author of murals and ceramic reliefs, sculptor and ceramist.

 Life

-He was born the eldest son of three children in a family of stove-builders and ceramists, settled in Litovel over several generations.
+Aleš Lamr was born the eldest son of three children in a family of stove-builders and ceramists, settled in Litovel over several generations.
 His sisters are also artists (Eva Bergeå Lamrová, * 1946, painter and ceramicist, Blanka, Aleš * 1949, photographer and ceramicist).
 The ceramic workshop, with which many important Moravian artists collaborated, is still active today.
 In 1974, a family exhibition of ceramics held in Ústí nad Orlicí, was attended by ten members of the Lamr family.

-Aleš Lamr received his primary education in Litovel (1948–1957) and his further direction was influenced by the Litovel painter and teacher Karel Homola, a pupil of Max Švabinský.
+Lamr received his primary education in Litovel (1948–1957) and his further direction was influenced by the Litovel painter and teacher Karel Homola, a pupil of Max Švabinský.
 In 1957, Aleš Lamr, as the son of a tradesman, was sent to an apprenticeship at the Ostrava-Karviná Mines.
 In Ostrava, he attended a primary art school run by the Litovel artists Zdeněk Kučera (1935–2016) and Jaroslav Rusek (1932–2016).

-In 1960-64 he studied at the Secondary School of Arts and Crafts, Department of Spatial Design in Brno, under prof. arch.
+From 1960 to 1964, he studied at the Secondary School of Arts and Crafts, Department of Spatial Design in Brno, under prof. arch.
 J.A. Šalek.
 There he gained experience in the field of scenography and mastered artistic techniques ranging from painting and printmaking to working with wood, glass, metal, plastic and paper.
 He applied unsuccessfully for admission to the sculpture studio at the Academy of Fine Arts in Prague.
 In 1964–1966, he completed his basic military service, where he first joined the Vít Nejedlý Army Art Ensemble as a Mime artist and later was assigned as an artist in publicity and in a mobile print shop.
 At the height of the New Wave of Czech cinema (1966–1968), he worked as an assistant director at the Czechoslovak State Film at Barrandov (directors Ivo Novák, Ladislav Helge, Josef Mach, among others).
 At that time he shared a studio in Štěpánská Street with photographer Helena Pospíšilová-Wilsonová and belonged to the circle of artists of the Křižovnická School.

 From 1968 he was registered as a candidate of the then Union of Czech Visual Artists and could earn a living as a freelance artist (he was not admitted as a full member until 1989).
 He first exhibited independently in 1968 at the private Small Gallery in Žižkov (defunct since 1970) and in 1970 at the Young Gallery in Mánes.
 In 1969 he travelled for the first time to Stockholm, where his sister was married, and visited the galleries there.
 He was influenced by Pablo Picasso's monumental sculptures in Moderna Museet Park.
 He exhibited at the important national show of contemporary painting, Painting 69 in Brno.
-In 1969-1970, he received a scholarship from the Union of Czech Visual Artists and produced several film posters.
+In 1969–1970, he received a scholarship from the Union of Czech Visual Artists and produced several film posters.